gvwilson/thirdbit/src/fiction/in-heck/index.md

 everybody had the same chili I did."

 Maddy let go of his hand.
-"Do you ever take *anything* seriously?" she asked.
+"Do you ever take *anything* seriously?" she whispered.

 Gumption shrugged,
 very aware of how warm she was beside him